Privacy Policy

 1. Your rights and how to update your information

-8.4 the right to object to the processing of your personal data, where we are processing it based on this being necessary for the purposes of our or of a third party’s, legitimate interests; and
+8.6 Article 21 GDPR, the right to object to the processing of your personal data, where we are processing it based on this being necessary for the purposes of our or of a third party’s, legitimate interests; and

-In order to exercise any of the rights set out above, or if you have any questions about how we process your personal data, you can email us at info@irishbookmakersassociation.com
+To exercise any of the rights set out above, or if you have any questions about how we process your personal data, you can email us at info@irishbookmakersassociation.com

 We are required to keep all personal data accurate and up to date.
 To assist us in doing so, we ask you to contact your usual business contact at Irish Bookmakers Association or email info@irishbookmakersassociation.com with any relevant changes, such as change of address or contact telephone numbers.